-In the opinion of management, the estimated carrying values and fair values of those financial assets and liabilities that are not carried at fair value in the consolidated financial statements are not materially different (except investment in associates and joint venture (note 21), since those financial assets and liabilities are either short term in nature or in the case of deposits and financing asset, are frequently repriced.
+In the opinion of management, the estimated carrying values and fair values of those financial assets and liabilities that are not carried at fair value in the consolidated financial statements are not materially different (except investment carried at amortised cost and investment in associates and joint venture (note 21), since those financial assets and liabilities are either short term in nature or in the case of deposits and financing asset, are frequently repriced.
 The fair value of investments carried at amortised cost is disclosed below.